You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 These tips make it the perfect addition to my fall charcuterie board or alongside any of these gluten-free appetizers.

 This is the recipe that makes all the other Boursin recipes possible.
-Here’s where to use it:
+Here’s where it goes next.

 Boursin Cheese Pasta – The TikTok pasta that went everywhere.
 Stir a scoop of this into hot pasta water and it becomes the sauce.